Customize Object Schema (BOD, JSON, ANY)

 4.1 From the Connection point (DB Connector)

-Go To the data catalog and click the (+) button and select the option Generate from Connection Point.
+Go To the Data Catalog and click the (+) button and select the option Generate from Connection Point.

-Click the close button to go back to the data catalog object schema and check the newly created custom schema.
+Click the Close button to go back to the Data Catalog object schema and check the newly created custom schema.

 4.2 From Sample Data

-From the current page, select Build manually and click next.
+Select Build manually and click Next.

-Review the configuration and click FINISH to generate the new custom BOD schema.
+Review the configuration and click Finish to generate the New Custom BOD schema.

 Downloads